MooersLab/ofat4xtals/README.md

 - Custom sort on column C.
 - Repeat by selecting C15 to P18.
 Custom sort column C and so on.

+To aid in interpreting the results, you can enter them in the column to the right of the table that contains the coatings and factor levels.
+Then, you can resort to the columns by treatment by selecting D6 to P10 and sorting on the treatment column.
+Repeat five more times for the other factors.
+The reordered table will be much easier to interpret when detecting whether the trends are linear or curvilinear with increasing factor levels.

 ## Liquid handling robot

 While you might be tempted to feed these designs into a liquid-handling robot, you should look into the robots' coefficients of variation (CV).
 It may be much higher than you expected.
 One popular liquid-handling robot has a CV of 5%; I was expecting a CV of 1%.
-Your manual pipetting CV may be less than 2% if you minimize evaporative losses during dispensing of the stock solution.
+Your manual pipetting CV may be less than 2% if you minimize evaporative losses during the dispensing of the stock solution.
 In addition, it can take about 12-20 hours of tedious editing of an input CSV file to read one of these designs by the liquid handling robot.

 Using a liquid handling robot once the csv file is in working order and can be used repeatedly after minor modification for each experimental design might yield some efficiencies.